 What kind of sonar hardware should I buy for BioBase Mapping is the most common question we are asked.
 Admittedly, continual change in technology, products, and features can be intimidating and sometimes confusing.
 With this blog, we focus on what you need to know to get started with BioBase

 What Sonar is compatible with BioBase?

-BioBase is owned by Navico Inc. who also own the major marine brands Lowrance, Simrad, B&G and C-MAP.
-BioBase processes the proprietary raw sonar format (.slg, .sl2, and .sl3) from only these brands.
+BioBase is part of the Navico Group who also own the major marine brands Lowrance, Simrad and C-MAP.
+BioBase processes the proprietary raw sonar format (.slg, .sl2, and .sl3) from ONLY these brands.